axqeel/Feed-Forward-Neural-Network/README.md

-# CIFAR-10 Feed Forward Neural Network Classifier
+# Feed Forward Neural Network Image Classifier Using CIFAR-10 Dataset

 This repository contains a simple **Feed Forward Neural Network (FFNN)** using TensorFlow and Keras to classify images from the CIFAR-10 dataset.